A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Introduction

 \section{Introduction}

-The quark level transition $b \to s\, l^+\, l^-$ ($l=e,\,\mu$) has immense potential to probe physics beyond Standard Model (SM).
+The quark level transition $b \to s\ell^+\ell^-$ ($\ell=e,\,\mu$) has immense potential to probe physics beyond Standard Model (SM).
 This decay is forbidden at the tree level within the SM and hence is highly suppressed.
-Further, the same quark level transition induces several decay modes such as $B \to X_s \, l^+ l^-$, $B \to (K,\,K^*) \, l^+ l^-$, $B_s \to \phi \, l^+ l^-$, $B_s \to l^+ l^-$, thus providing a plethora of observables to probe new physics (NP).
-Due of these reasons, the $b \to s\,l^+\, l^-$ sector plays a pivotal role in hunting physics beyond SM.
+Further, the same quark level transition induces several decay modes such as $B \to X_s \ell^+\ell^-$, $B \to (K,\,K^*) \ell^+ \ell^-$, $B_s \to \phi \ell^+ \ell^-$, $B_s \to \ell^+ \ell^-$, thus providing a plethora of observables to probe new physics (NP).
+Due of these reasons, the $b \to s\ell^+\ell^-$ sector plays a pivotal role in hunting physics beyond SM.

-The importance of this sector has increased considerably over last few years due to the fact that several deviations from the SM have been observed in decay modes induced by $b \to s\, l^+\, l^-$.
-These include measurements of the lepton flavor universality (LFU) violating ratios $R_{K}$ and $R_{K^*}$ \cite{rkstar,Rk2019,Abdesselam:2019wac}.
-The measured values of these observables disagree with their SM predictions of $\approx$ 1 \cite{Hiller:2003js, Bordone:2016gaq} at the level of $\sim 2.5\,\sigma$.
-This tension with the SM can be accounted by assuming new physics in $b\rightarrow s\, e^+\,e^-$ and/or $b\rightarrow s\, \mu^+\,\mu^-$.
+The importance of this sector has increased considerably over last few years due to the fact that several deviations from the SM have been observed in decay modes induced by $b \to s\ell^+\ell^-$.
+These include measurements of the lepton flavor universality (LFU) violating ratios $R_{K}$ and $R_{K^*}$ \cite{rkstar,Rk2019,Abdesselam:2019wac,LHCb:2021trn}.
+The measured values of these observables disagree with their SM predictions of $\approx$ 1 \cite{Hiller:2003js, Bordone:2016gaq} at the level of $\sim 2.5-3\sigma$.
+This tension with the SM can be accounted by assuming new physics in $b\rightarrow s\, e^+\,e^-$ and/or $b\rightarrow s\mu^+\mu^-$~\footnote{A detailed study on the possibility of new physics in $b\to se^+e^-$ can be found in refs.~\cite{Kumar:2019qbv,Datta:2019zca,Alok:2020mvm}.}.
 Further, there are a few anomalous measurements which can be elucidated by considering new physics only in $b \to s \mu^+ \mu^-$ transition.
-These include measurements of branching ratio of $B_s \to \phi\, \mu^+\,\mu^-$ \cite{bsphilhc2} and angular observable $P'_5$ in $B \to K^* \, \mu^+\,\mu^-$ decay \cite{Kstarlhcb1,Kstarlhcb2,Aaij:2020nrf}.
+These include measurements of branching ratio of $B_s \to \phi\mu^+\mu^-$ \cite{bsphilhc2} and angular observable $P'_5$ in $B \to K^* \mu^+\mu^-$ decay \cite{Kstarlhcb1,Kstarlhcb2,Aaij:2020nrf}.
 The measured values disagree with the SM expectations at the $\sim 4\sigma$ level \cite{sm-angular}.
 Hence one can account for all of these measurements simply by assuming new physics only in the muon sector.